Your Pregnancy GuideYour Pregnancy Guide pdf

 Ultrasound – Routine ultrasounds are not necessary in an uncomplicated pregnancy.
 Your physician may recommend additional ultrasounds to check for fetal growth, amniotic fluid quantity and fetal position if there are indications of concern in these areas.
 It is very difficult to see anatomy in the third trimester.

 Los Olivos has accreditation by the American Institute for Ultrasound in Medicine.
 Most patients have a screening ultrasound between 18 and 20 weeks of pregnancy.
 The ultrasound is an evaluation of the uterus and developing baby.
 Sound waves are sent from a small hand-held device, which is moved across the abdomen to show pictures of the baby.
 Measurements of the baby’s size will be taken and the amniotic fluid will be assessed along with the location and size of the placenta.
 The fetal anatomy is evaluated.
 Ultrasounds check for placental and fetal abnormalities but cannot detect all problems.
 Ultrasounds do not evaluate fetal genetic abnormalities.
 You will receive pictures from the ultrasound (no videotapes).
-You may bring a camera and video directly from the screen if you would like.
 If you will be 35 years or older at delivery, Screen Positive in the California Prenatal Screening program, or are high risk, your doctor may refer you to a Prenatal Diagnosis Center for a detailed ultrasound.
+There is enough room for two additional adults at the ultrasound appointment.
+Please come in one car.
+Children are not allowed.

 California Prenatal Screening Program PDF